> Stream Issues

-Even if trying on a cell network (on iPhone that's NOT on wifi) there are still the same gaps as on desktop or wifi.
+- Even if trying on a cell network (on iPhone that's NOT on wifi) there are still the same gaps as on desktop or wifi.

-The "Stream started" time on the "Icecast2 Status" page may coincide with a recent gap, since the studio was disconnected and reconnected to the stream, restarting it.
+- The "Stream started" time on the "Icecast2 Status" page may coincide with a recent gap, since the studio was disconnected and reconnected to the stream, restarting it.

 /stream at the end.
 You will see a white-on-black page with the title: Icecast2 Status

-Then, look for the "Stream started" line, and see if the date is within the last few minutes, or at the same time as a recent gap.
+- Then, look for the "Stream started" line, and see if the date is within the last few minutes, or at the same time as a recent gap.

-Ask your ISP or IT department if there are Internet issues.
+- Ask your ISP or IT department if there are Internet issues.

-Try listening to a test stream, like this one — if there are still gaps, then it's probably an Internet issue at your location.
+- Try listening to a test stream, like this one — if there are still gaps, then it's probably an Internet issue at your location.

-Audio glitches in encoder.
+Audio distortion in stream.

-Audio distortion: rapid stuttering, graininess, buzzing, echos, or strange audio effects &mash; besides extended gaps of silence (usually).
+- Audio distortion: rapid stuttering, graininess, buzzing, echos, or strange audio effects — besides extended gaps of silence.

 - Restart the encoding device (PC, Mac, Telos, etc.).

 - Check your mixerboard output to see if the audio problem is at the mixer itself.

-Check any other audio hardware that feeds into your mixer, or audio system.
+- Check any other audio hardware that feeds into your mixer, or audio system.

 - Use a different audio encoding device.

 - Call your ISP, contact your IT department, or fix your router.

 Issues with web browser or listening device.

-Try a different web browser, or try listening on your phone — if it works, then there's an issue with the listening device.
+- Try a different web browser, or try listening on your phone — if it works, then there's an issue with the listening device.

-Bonus points: Maybe it's a bug.
+- Bonus points: Maybe it's a bug.
 Try on another listening device of the same kind — if it doesn't work, then report it to us!